-District employees will not give a student prescription medication, nonprescription medication, herbal substances, anabolic steroids, or dietary supplements, with the following exceptions: 1).
-Prescription medication, in the original, properly labeled container, provided by the parent, along with the written request; 2.)
-Medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container; 3).
-Nonprescription medication, in the original, properly labeled container, provided by the parent along with a written request; 4).
-Herbal or dietary supplements provided by the parent only if required by the student's IEP or Section 504 plan for a student with disabilities.
+- Prescription medication, in the original, properly labeled container, provided by the parent, along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container. - Nonprescription medication, in the original, properly labeled container, provided by the parent along with a written request. - Herbal or dietary supplements provided by the parent only if required by the student's individualized education program (IEP) or Section 504 plan for a student with disabilities.